Shopify app development services have been extremely popular over the years. In fact, from just…

 Unfortunately, prototypes have fallen from grace as people believe the following –

-• There’s no need for a prototype when we’re clear on product requirements.
+- There’s no need for a prototype when you’re clear on product requirements.

-• Users interact differently with actual products and prototype.
+- Users interact differently with prototypes compared to actual products.

 The True Importance of Prototypes